 Safety: Pressure imbalances caused by air duct leakage can lead to backdrafting in combustion appliances such as furnaces, wood stoves and gas ranges.
 When this happens, you risk exposure to carbon monoxide.

-Ductwork for your home in Lawrence, Topeka & nearby
+Ductwork for your home in Overland Park, Kansas City & nearby

 Up to 40% of the energy usage of your HVAC system could be wasted by duct leakage.
 It's extremely important that you include ductwork testing and evaluation in your home energy checkup.